 6. HP Pavilion Wave Compact Desktop Computer

-The Pavilion series from HP has an expansive grip on the market, covering everything from gaming rigs to productivity machines, but the one thing all of these models (including the Pavilion Wave Compact) share is their overall quality.
-The design here is a far cry from most desktop PCs, and most mini PCs for that matter.
+The Pavilion series from HP has an expansive grip on the market, covering everything from gaming rigs to productivity machines, but the one thing all of these models share (including the Pavilion Wave Compact) is their overall quality.
+The design here is a far cry from most desktop PCs, and even most mini PCs for that matter.
 Created to work as both a speaker and a PC, it operates admirably as both.
-And the understated form factor means that it will fit aesthetically in practically any space.
+And the understated design means that it will fit aesthetically in practically any space.

 In short, you can think of this model as a supercharged alternative to a traditional voice assistant speaker like the Amazon Echo Dot.
-But the specs here go well beyond you'd expect from a home speaker.
-The i5 processor makes this a best choice for everyone from gamers to professionals, but it can also serve backup as a great media playing platform.
+But the specs here go well beyond what you'd expect from a home speaker.
+The i5 processor makes this one of the best choices for everyone from gamers to professionals, but it can also serve as a great media playing platform.

 7. Lenovo ThinkCentre M710q Tiny Mini PC

-A lot of mini PCs are designed to be small both in terms of size and performance power, but not the ThinkCentre.
-The ThinkCenter has the heart of a heavyweight desktop PC in the body of a featherweight mini PC.
-The Intel i5 processor is seventh gen, and it combines well with the middleweight performance of the Intel integrated graphics card.
+A lot of mini PCs are designed to be small both in terms of size and performance, but not the ThinkCentre.
+The ThinkCenter has the heart of a heavyweight desktop PC in the body of a feather-light mini PC.
+The Intel i5 processor is seventh-gen and combines well with the middleweight performance of the Intel integrated graphics card.
 It's not the best performance for the size, but it's more than respectable.

-Lenovo has gotten generous with compatibility too.
+Lenovo has been generous with compatibility here, too.
 In addition to a full six USB 3.0 ports, you'll also find a pair of microphone and headphone ports, HDMI and DisplayPort outputs, and an antenna for wireless 802.11ac Wi-Fi support.
-Podcasters, content creators, and DJs and musicians will find this to be a reliably dedicated mini PC catered to their specific needs.
+Podcasters, content creators, and DJs, and musicians will find this to be a reliably dedicated mini PC catered to their specific needs.
 This model comes with both a mouse and keyboard along with Windows 10 pre-installed.

-The Azulle Access3 isn't built like a traditional mini PC.
-Instead, it follows in the trend of stick-based streaming sticks like the Amazon Fire TV and Chromecast.
-But an investment of just a little more will give you a stick PC that can serve as your entertainment hub and a way to browse the web and make use of common office documents directly on either your TV or your desktop monitor.
+The Azulle Access4 isn't built like a traditional mini PC.
+Instead, it follows in the trend of stick-type streaming devices like the Amazon Fire TV and Chromecast.
+But just a slightly greater investment will give you a stick PC that can serve as both your entertainment hub and a way to browse the web and make use of common office documents directly on either your TV or your desktop monitor.

 And since this is a stick PC that runs the full Windows 10 operating system, you can carry all of your entertainment or work related documents comfortably in your pocket.
 Unfortunately, the flash storage is a little tight, but it's easy to upgrade.
 All you need is an SDXC card to improve your capacity to over a quarter of a terabyte, and if you want to get involved in some light gaming, it can run 4K at decently high frame rates.